MIROC-DOC/model_description/draft/p-cum.md

 The entrainment rate is defined by

 $$
- \epsilon = \frac{1}{M}\frac{\partial M}{\partial z}
+ \epsilon = \frac{1}{M_u}\frac{\partial M_u}{\partial z}
 $$

-where $M$ is mass flux of cumulus updraft and is allowed to vary vertically.
-Based on the formulation of Gregory (2001), the rate of change of updraft velocity with height is
+and allowed to vary vertically.
+Based on the formulation of Gregory (2001), the updraft velocity is calculated by

 $$
  \frac{1}{2}\frac{\partial \hat{w}^2}{\partial z} = aB - \epsilon \hat{w}^2 \qquad\tag{1}
 $$

-where $\hat{w}$ and $B$ are the updraft velocity and the buoyancy of cloud air parcel, respectively, and $a$ is a dimensionless constant parameter ranging from 0 to 1 and represents a ratio of buoyancy force used to accelerate mean updraft velocity.
-Here, $a$is set at 0.15.
-The other part of the force is used for the energy of perturbation.
-The second term on the right-hand side represents reduction in the upward momentum of cloud air parcel through the entrainment process.
+where $w$ and $B$ are the vertical velocity and the buoyancy of updraft air parcel respectively. $a$ is a dimensionless constant parameter ranging from 0 to 1 and represents a ratio of buoyancy force used to accelerate the updraft velocity.
+The hats indicate the values of the updraft.
+The second term on the right-hand side represents reduction in the upward momentum of the air parcel through the entrainment.
 Then it is assumed that

 $$
  \epsilon \hat{w}^2 \simeq C_\epsilon a B,
 $$

 where $C_\epsilon$ is a dimensionless constant parameter ranging from 0 to 1.
-Here, $C_\epsilon$ is set at 0.6.
-This expression denotes that a certain fraction of buoyancy-generated energy is reduced by entrainment, which is identical to the fraction used to accelerate entrained air to the mean updraft velocity.
-Thus, entrainment rate is written as
+This formulation denotes that a certain fraction of the buoyancy-generated energy is reduced by the entrainment, which is identical to the fraction used to accelerate the entrained air to the updraft velocity.
+Thus, the entrainment rate is written as

 $$
  \epsilon = C_\epsilon\frac{aB}{\hat{w}^2}. \qquad\tag{2}